The Office of Undergraduate Research Scholars & UHSP Presents

 Final Registration Form for Judges & Volunteers: Rolling until filled

-Posters Printed and Oral Presentation Slides Shared with Our Office: Friday, April 1st, 2022 through Friday, April 15th, 2022
+Posters Printed and Oral Presentation Slides Shared with Our Office: TBA

-Further information about speakers, the schedule of oral presentations, and symposium workshops were announced 19th.
+Further information about speakers, the schedule of oral presentations, and symposium workshops will be announced soon.

-If you are a pre-registered presenter, you must complete the final form before Thursday, March 31st, 2022 11:59pm.
+If you are a pre-registered presenter, you must complete the final form before Friday, March 27th, 2023 at 11:59pm.
 This form is where student presenters will submit their final project information and abstract.
 Once students submit a form, an email containing their abstract will be sent to their faculty mentor and any accompanying undergraduate student researchers they listed in the form.
 Students must revise their work thoroughly and get approval from their mentor and any accompanying undergraduate student researchers before submitting.
 The information students submit in the final form will be featured in the printed Undergraduate Research Symposium Booklet of Abstracts and will be published to this website following the Symposium.

 Students DO NOT need to submit a copy of their poster or oral presentation slides in the final form, but their poster and slides should also be approved by their mentor before they send the poster to print or before they share the slides with our office.
 Please select the toggles below to learn more about guidance for poster printing, oral talks, and how to submit a poster to be printed.